DailyWind00/philosophers/README.md

 # Or go in the Makefile and change the -pthread compiler flag with -fsanitize=thread & recompile the program
 ```
 (note : These commands / methods may cause some lag in the program so it won't work properly, they have to be used only to check errors)
+(note : In this project you cannot handle lock-order-inversion errors, these errors have been ignored during my defense)

   To use the program, you must do these commands :
 ```shell